kylephillips/wp-nested-pages/readme.txt

 = 1.6.9 =
 * Added option to disable sorting per post type
+* rel=page removed from generated nav menu links which was causing errors in W3C validation

 = 1.6.8 =
 * Bug fix where admin bars were not displaying in Safari until hover